-Bradley Cooper’s latest box office hit “A Star is Born,” featuring singer Lady Gaga in the lead role of Ally, has received praise from a number of publications, outlets, and is expected to be a big winner at next year’s Academy Awards.
-One organization has even decided to honor Cooper for casting his rescue dog in the film, a labradoodle named Charlie.
+Bradley Cooper’s latest box office hit “A Star is Born,” featuring singer Lady Gaga in the lead role of Ally, has received praise from a number of publications, outlets, and is expected to be a big winner at the Academy Awards.

 “Bradley Cooper’s happy, adorable, and much-loved dog steals the spotlight – and viewers’ hearts – in this film because it’s clear that he loved being with his real-life ‘dad,'” said Lisa Lange, PETA’s senior vice president, in a statement.
 “PETA has witnessed so much abuse and neglect of dogs, both on and off set, that we’re hoping Cooper’s kind decision sets a precedent for all of Hollywood to follow.”

 His dog was happy, adorable, & received a LOT of love on AND off set ❤️

 — PETA ❤️🦊 (@peta) October 4, 2018

 Animals in Hollywood Film